 - Weight is typically between 25 and 35 lbs

-- Length is short, typically around 4 ft
+- Length is short, typically around 4 feet

 - Bent shaft in a “W” shape to allow for a better grip for curls

-AN EZ curl bar is made mostly for upper body exercises, like bicep curls or tricep extensions.
-The shaft is bent into a “W” shape to allow for a more natural and comfortable grip for the wrists.
-Most curl bars are short, too short to put on a squat rack, although some companies offer a rackable EZ curl bar.
-A typical curl bar weighs between 25 and 35 pounds.
+AN EZ curl bar is made primarily for upper body exercises like bicep curls or tricep extensions.
+The shaft is bent into a “W” shape to allow for a more natural and comfortable grip through the wrists.
+Most curl bars are short, too, for easier weight management during said movements.
+Be mindful, though, that this does compromise the bar’s ability to fit within a standard squat rack or bench press.
+A typical EZ curl bar weighs between 25 and 35 pounds.

 Swiss Barbell